WhySoShy/AutoMorph/IncrementialMapper/README.md

  > The mapper generates a mapper for the nested object, this allows for deep nesting within an object.
 - [ ] Allow the user to set custom names for the mappers through the `SGMapper` attribute
 - [ ] Allow mapping from between property types,
-- [ ] Allow `MarkAsStatic` attribute to be appended on methods, to allow static methods
+- [ ] Allow `MarkAsStatic` attribute to be appended on partial methods, to allow static methods
+- [ ] Config files
+- > This would allow users to set a default mapping configuration, that will be applied to all the mappers within the project or assembly.

 ### Attribute Ideas:
 - [ ] Order nested collections
 - [ ] Set nesting level
+- [ ] Add support for reverse mapping

 ### Add support for Collections:
 - [ ] Key-Value based collections, like SortedList, Dictionary etc.